mailgun/documentation/source/user_manual.rst

 - Hard bounces (permanent failure): Recipient is not found and the recipient email server specifies the recipient does not exist.
 Mailgun stops attempting delivery to invalid recipients after one Hard Bounce.
-These addresses are added to the table in the Bounces tab and Mailgun will not attempt delivery in the future.
+These addresses are added to the "Bounces" table in the ``Suppressions`` tab of your Control Panel and Mailgun will not attempt delivery in the future.
 - Soft bounces (temporary failure): Email is not delivered because the mailbox is full or for other reasons.
-These addresses are not added to the table in the Bounces tab.
+These addresses are not added to the "Bounces" table in the ``Suppressions`` tab.

 With respect to when the recipient SMTP server rejected an incoming message Mailgun classifies bounces into the following two groups: